weblab-workshops/todo-react/README.md

 <br/>

 #### Hint
-What do we do with the index?
+What do we do with that ID number?
 Well, we probably want some function that handles deleting.
-It can take as input that index, and then make a new array of to-dos where the element at that index is removed.
+It can take as input that ID number, and then go through the todos we have, and get rid of the one with that ID number.
 Where should we define this function?
 Where should we call this function?
 These are good questions to be asking at this point.

-I suggest defining it in `TodoList`, since that is where we keep our to-dos, so going through them should be easiest there.
+I suggest defining it in `TodoList`, since that is where we keep our to-dos, so going through them should easiest there.
 It should be called when we click on that X button, which looks like it lives in `ListItem`.
 Hmmm, how can we get a function from a parent to its child?

 <br/>
 <br/>